 A sample exam is available for the Candidates to assist with their study efforts.
-This sample exam contains eighty (80) multiple choice questions and several multi-part constructed response questions.
+This sample exam contains 80 multiple-choice questions and several multi-part constructed response questions.
 There is also a set of practice questions available to Candidates.
 The set of practice questions contains more questions than the number of questions in the actual exam.
 In addition to helping the Candidates learn the topic material, the questions can also help the Candidates get familiar with the style and conventions used.
 An example is a simplifying convention of using the natural logarithm to solve any problem requiring the calculation of logarithm on the exam.
-This convention is announced at the beginning of the sample exam and on the actual exam.
 This convention is also described in the Candidate Handbook.